spectrocloud/librarium/docs/docs-content/clusters/edge/networking/local-registry.md

 ## Prerequisites

-- At least one Edge host registered with your Palette account with an AMD64/x86_64 processor architecture.
+- At least one Edge host registered with your Palette account with an AMD64 or x86_64 processor architecture.

 - Each of your Edge hosts must have at least 4 CPUs and 8 GB of RAM.